TBS Internships: an assured success

 In this course, students can rejoin fully and deepen their knowledge of the sector and have a first contact with the workplace in situ, a reality that also allows them to meet other professionals of the same trade who can guide them in the last steps of their training.

 “After the difficult 2020 with the pandemic, we can affirm that the return to normality is on the way.
 This year it is interesting to note that the proportion of remote internships has already dropped a lot.
-However, some have continued to work remotely”, states Delphine Arnau, head of Career Starter and Business Relations at TBS in Barcelona.
+However, some have continued to work remotely”, states Delphine Arnau, head of Career Services and Business Relations at TBS in Barcelona.

 TYPE OF COMPANIES AND PROFESSIONAL OPPORTUNITIES